 We all need some personal time and sharing it with a fellow friend who gets your Disney nerd side is awesome.
 It gives you a lot to talk about together too.
 Something you’ll cherish for years to come.

-Take the chance, take the risk, like we did.
+Take the chance, take the risk, as we did.
 Have a blast and enjoy a Disneyland trip with friends in a new light.
 Yes, you’ll miss your family while away but you’ll also miss this chance to explore if you pass it up.
 Something I am learning to take more advantage of in life.